nginxinc/nginx-gateway-fabric/docs/control-plane-configuration.md

 # Control Plane Configuration

-This document describes how to dynamically update the NGINX Kubernetes Gateway control plane configuration.
+This document describes how to dynamically update the NGINX Gateway Fabric control plane configuration.

 ## Overview

-NGINX Kubernetes Gateway offers a way to update the control plane configuration dynamically without the need for a restart.
+NGINX Gateway Fabric offers a way to update the control plane configuration dynamically without the need for a restart.
 The control plane configuration is stored in the NginxGateway custom resource.
-This resource is created during the installation of NGINX Kubernetes Gateway.
+This resource is created during the installation of NGINX Gateway Fabric.

 If using manifests, the default name of the resource is `nginx-gateway-config`.
 If using Helm, the default name of the resource is `<release-name>-config`.
 It is deployed in the same Namespace as the controller